WSU-kduncan/ceg3120-kaitlynnewsad/Project 4/README.md

 2. Document how to SSH in between the systems utilizing their private IPs.

-    Use the private IP, username (ubuntu), and the private key called ceg3120-aws-vm.pem.
+    Use the private IP, username (ubuntu), and the private key called ceg3120-aws-vm.pem to ssh into the proxy.

+    Then while in the proxy use these commands.
     To ssh into between the systems examples:

     web server 1: ssh -i ceg3120-aws-vm.pem ubuntu@10.0.1.11

     web server 2: ssh -i ceg3120-aws-vm.pem ubuntu@10.0.1.12

+    Once you have the .ssh/config is in place you can ssh proxy or ssh webserver1 instead of using the IP address.

 3. HAProxy configuration & documentation requirements